alexzhangs/shadowsocks-manager/README.md

     ```sh
     ssm-test -t

-    # or use the django test command directly for more options
+    # or use the django test command directly for more options, use the `-t .` for the Python 2.7 compatibility
-    ssm-manage test --no-input -v 2
+    ssm-manage test --no-input -v 2 -t .
     ```

 1. Test the Django code with coverage